arminms/xeus-cling-jupyter/README.md

 Build and install xeus-cling 0.15.3 from source in DIRECTORY, optionally with a python virtual environment or as a Docker image.
-Needs CMake 3.12+ and 'realpath' to work (e.g. sudo apt-get install realpath).
+Needs CMake 3.12+ and 'realpath' to work (e.g. 'sudo apt install realpath').

   -b  FOLDER    build directory (default: ./build)
   -c            clean the build directory after installation